digital-asset/daml/docs/source/daml/intro/2_Scenario.rst

 - The third column shows the status of the contract, either ``active`` or ``archived``.
 - The remaining columns show the contract arguments, with one column per field.
 As expected, field ``owner`` is ``'Alice'``.
 The single quotation marks indicate that ``Alice`` is a party.

+..
+Explain here what damlc is and what's actually happening.
+Confused about syntax.
 To run the same test from the command line, save your module in a file ``Token_Test.daml`` and run ``daml damlc -- test Token_Test.daml``.
 If your file contains more than one scenario, all of them will be run.

 .. _intro_2_failure: